 The Fund's ability to dispose of property is restricted as a result of the Fund's REIT status.
 The Fund will be subject to a 100% tax on any gain realized on the sale or other disposition of any property (other than foreclosure property) that it owns, directly or through a subsidiary entity (other than a TRS), that is deemed to be inventory or property held primarily for sale to customers in the ordinary course of trade or business unless a safe harbor applies.
 Whether property is inventory or otherwise held primarily for sale to customers in the ordinary course of a trade or business depends on the particular facts and circumstances surrounding each property.
-The Fund intends to avoid the 100% prohibited transaction tax by (1) conducting activities that may otherwise be considered prohibited transactions through a TRS, (2) conducting its operations in such a manner so that no sale or other disposition of an asset it owns, directly or through any subsidiary other than a TRS, will be treated as a prohibited transaction, or (3) structuring certain dispositions of the Fund's properties to comply with certain safe harbors available under the Code.
-However, no assurance can be given that any particular property will not be treated as inventory or property held primarily for sale to customers in the ordinary course of a trade or business or that a safe harbor will apply.
+The Fund intends to avoid the 100% prohibited transaction tax by (1) conducting activities that may otherwise be considered prohibited transactions through a TRS, (2) conducting its operations in such a manner so that no sale or other disposition of an asset it owns, directly or through any subsidiary other than a TRS, will be treated as a prohibited transaction, or (3) structuring certain dispositions of the Fund's property will not be treated as inventory or property held primarily for sale to customers in the ordinary course of a trade or business or that a safe harbor will apply.